vertexproject/synapse/docs/synapse/devopsguides/cortex_storage_types.rst

 This is known to affect the LMDB Cortex implementation, which heavily relies on using msgpack for doing key/value serialization, which has issues across python 2/3 with string handling.
+The Blob store APIs may also be affected by this, since the stored data is stored as a sgpack'd object.

 If there is a need for doing a data migration in order to ensure that your able to access a Cortex created on 2.7 with python 3.x, we have plans to provide a row level dump/backup tool